LNXSeus/Advancely/README.md

 * **Full Mod & Datapack Support**: The tracker is designed to be data-driven.
 It correctly parses items, stats, and advancements from any mod or data pack (e.g., `conquest:`, `blazeandcave:`) without being limited to the vanilla `minecraft:` namespace.

 * **Multi-Stage Goals**: Create long-term objectives that combine several smaller steps.
-A single goal can require you to first achieve an advancement, then reach a certain statistic, and then complete another advancement in sequence.
+A single goal can require you to first achieve an advancement, then reach a certain statistic, then an unlock (from the 25w14craftmine) and lastly complete another advancement in sequence.

 * **Custom Counters with Hotkeys**: For goals that can't be automatically tracked (like counting amount of structures visited or finding specific items), you can create custom counters.
 Set a target value in your template and use configurable hotkeys to increment or decrement the count.
 List of hotkeys can be found [here](https://pastebin.com/vPKgWAen).
 All progress is saved automatically back into `settings.json`.